VeronicaOtherWorld/VeronicaOtherWorld.github.io/_posts/2024-11-18-learn-journal.md

 But I still keep learning new knowledge.

-The topics of today are dode block, final, abstract class and interface.
+The topics of today are code block, final, abstract class and interface.
 I have not written so much notes, because I was not having a plenty of time...

 At least, I wrote something about interface.